-- facilitate decarbonisation efforts to deliver a net zero economy at the lowest cost to consumers.
+- work with Government, industry and consumer groups to deliver a net zero economy at the lowest cost to consumers

-- protect consumers, especially the vulnerable, by stamping out sharp practice and ensuring fair treatment for all consumers, especially the vulnerable
+- protect consumers, especially the vulnerable, by stamping out sharp and bad practice, ensuring fair treatment for all consumers, especially the vulnerable

 - enable competition and innovation, which drive down prices and result in new products and services.